syncfusion-content/angular-docs/angular/Grid/Print-Grid.md

 ---
 layout: post
-title: Print with Grid widget for Syncfusion Angular-2
+title: Print Grid in Angular Grid control | Syncfusion
-description: How to enable print option in Grid
+description: Learn here about getting started with Syncfusion Angular Grid control, its elements, and more
 platform: Angular
 control: Grid
 documentation: ug
 api: /api/angular/ejgrid
 ---
-# Print
+# Print Grid in Angular Grid

 You need to use [`print()`](https://help.syncfusion.com/api/angular/ejgrid#methods:print) method from Grid instance to print the Grid.
 You can add Print option in Toolbar item by adding `ej.Grid.ToolBarItems.PrintGrid` in [`toolbarItems`](https://help.syncfusion.com/api/angular/grid#members:toolbarsettings-toolbaritems).